 Oak Alley Plantation

 Explore over 200 years of history at Oak Alley Plantation in Vacherie.
-From its sprawling oaks and open spaces, to its hidden nooks and crannies, Oak Alley’s landscape tells the story of a plantation in its evolution.
-Wide pastures stand where a Pecan Grove once thrived.
-A 1920’s formal garden quietly preserves the remains of an 1830’s kitchen hidden under its turf.
+From its sprawling oaks and open spaces to its hidden nooks and crannies, Oak Alley’s landscape tells the story of a plantation in its evolution.
+Wide pastures stand where a pecan grove once thrived, and a 1920’s formal garden quietly preserves the remains of an 1830’s kitchen hidden under its turf.
 See the Big House, the Slavery Exhibit, the Sugarcane Theatre, and the Blacksmith's Shop - a tribute to the enduring legacy of Louisiana craftsmen, sharing the history of forging metalwork on plantations.

 Take a swamp tour and spot a gator.